Fiduciary: No-profit rule

 A fiduciary must not profit from the fiduciary position.
 This includes any benefits or profits which, although unrelated to the fiduciary position, came about because of an opportunity that the fiduciary position afforded.
 It is unnecessary that the principal would have been unable to make the profit; if the fiduciary makes a profit, by virtue of his role as fiduciary for the principal, then the fiduciary must report the profit to the principal.
 If the principal provides fully informed consent, then the fiduciary may keep the benefit and be absolved of any liability for what would be a breach of fiduciary duty.
-If this requirement is not met then the property is deemed by the court to be held by the fiduciary on constructive trust for the principal.
+If this requirement is not met, then the property is deemed by the court to be held by the fiduciary on constructive trust for the principal.

 Secret commissions, or bribes, also come under the no profit rule.
 The bribe shall be held in constructive trust for the principal.
 The person who made the bribe cannot recover it, since he has committed a crime.
 Similarly, the fiduciary, who received the bribe, has committed a crime.
 Fiduciary duties are an aspect of equity and, in accordance with the equitable principles, or maxims, equity serves those with clean hands.
 Therefore, the bribe is held on constructive trust for the principal, the only innocent party.

-Bribes were initially considered not to be held on constructive trust, but were considered to be held as a debt by the fiduciary to the principal.
+Bribes were initially considered not to be held on constructive trust, but rather to be held as a debt owed by the fiduciary to the principal.
 This approach has been overruled; the bribe is now classified as a constructive trust.
 The change is due to pragmatic reasons, especially in regard to a bankrupt fiduciary.
-If a fiduciary takes a bribe and that bribe is considered a debt then if the fiduciary goes bankrupt the debt will be left in his pool of assets to be paid to creditors and the principal may miss out on recovery because other creditors were more secured.
-If the bribe is treated as held on a constructive trust then it will remain in the possession of the fiduciary, despite bankruptcy, until such time as the principal recovers it.
+If a fiduciary takes a bribe and that bribe is considered a debt, then if the fiduciary goes bankrupt, the debt will be left in his pool of assets to be paid to creditors, and the principal may miss out on recovery because other creditors were more secured.
+If the bribe is treated as held on a constructive trust, it will remain in the fiduciary's possession, despite bankruptcy, until the principal recovers it.

 Avoiding these accountabilities

-The landmark Australian decision ASIC v Citigroup noted that the "informed consent" on behalf of the beneficiary to breaches of either the no-profit and no-conflict rule will allow the fiduciary to get around these rules.
+The landmark Australian decision ASIC v Citigroup noted that "informed consent" on behalf of the beneficiary to breaches of either the no-profit and no-conflict rule will allow the fiduciary to circumvent these rules.
 Furthermore, it highlighted that a contract may include a clause that allows individuals to avoid all fiduciary obligations within the course of dealings, and thereby continue to make a personal profit or deal with other parties- tasks that may otherwise have been in conflict with what would have been a fiduciary duty had it not been for this clause.
 In the Australian case of Farah Constructions Pty Ltd v Say-Dee Pty Ltd, however, Gleeson CJ, Gummow, Callinan, Heydon and Crennan JJ observed that the sufficiency of disclosure may depend on the sophistication and intelligence of the persons to whom the disclosure must be made.